berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

     > (or (* 3 4) (- 2 1))
     12

-## Exercise 2a - `can-drive`
+## Exercise 2

-Take a moment to read through the above, and try them out in the interpreter.
+**a)** Take a moment to read through the above, and try them out in the interpreter.
 Then, write a procedure `can-drive` that takes the age of a person as an argument.
 If the age is below `16`, return the sentence '`(Not yet)`.
 Otherwise, return the sentence '`(Good to go)`.
 Make sure to test your code in the interpreter.

 After you've finished this exercise, run the autograder on your code to check